Young Women Can Have Heart Disease Too

 Young women aren't often thought of as the face of heart disease.
-Yet each year, 35,000 women under the age of 55 experience a heart attack ,and for those under age 50, women’s heart attacks are twice as likely to be fatal as men's, according to the Women’s Heart Foundation.
+Yet each year, 35,000 women under the age of 55 experience a heart attack.
+For those under age 50, women’s heart attacks are twice as likely to be fatal as men's, says the Women’s Heart Foundation.

 Despite these numbers, many young women spend more time worrying about cancer than their hearts.
 A recent study by the Centers for Disease Control and Prevention (CDC) found that only 54 percent of women recognize that heart disease is their No. 1 killer.
 This can sometimes result in women being less attuned to potential warning signs.

-“In younger women, sometimes symptoms may be disregarded,” says cardiologist Dina Sparano, MD.
+“In younger women, sometimes symptoms may be disregarded,” cardiologist Dina Sparano, MD says.

 Being aware – and reactive – to signs of heart disease can mean the difference between life and death, she says.